Free Pima County Public Records Search (Criminal, Marital, Court)

 The Pima County Clerk of the Superior Court maintains criminal records pertaining to cases the court has heard.

-Interested parties can conduct a free criminal record check using the Clerk’s online Record Search tool or by requesting copies in person or by phone, fax, mail, or email.
+Interested parties can conduct a free criminal record check using the Clerk’s Online Record Search Tool or by requesting copies in person or by phone, fax, mail, or email.
 The Superior Court’s search tool is easy to use.
 Just supply the individual’s last name (required) and first name (optional).
 If you don’t know the relevant case number, select “Name” above the “Search” button.

 Because the Superior Court also maintains marriage, divorce, traffic, and civil records, searchers may need to scroll through the results to find a criminal case.